Bi-orbital sheaves and affine Hecke algebras at roots of unity: Introduction

-In~\cite{LYI}, Lusztig and Yun studied the $G_{\ubar 0}$-orbits in the nilpotent cone $\frakg_{\ubar d}^{\nil}\subset\frakg_{\ubar d}$ and found a way to produce uniformly all the simple $G_{\ubar 0}$-equivariant perverse sheaves on $\frakg_{\ubar d}^{\nil}$.
-They remarked that the naive adaptation of parabolic induction from the $\bfZ$-graded case, which was studied in~\cite{lusztig95b}, can not produce all the simple perverse sheaves on $\frakg_{\ubar d}^{\nil}$ as direct factor of induced sheaves.
-Instead, they introduced the notions of spiral induction and spiral restriction, which turn out to be the right notions of induction and restriction of sheaves on $\bfZ/m$-graded Lie algebras as they produce all simple perverse sheaves and share a large part of the features of parabolic induction and restriction on $\bfZ$-graded Lie algebras.
-In a way, the naive parabolic induction can also be realised as the induction through certain spirals, so the spiral induction is a generalisation of it.
+In~\cite{LYI}, Lusztig and Yun discovered a uniform way to produce all the simple $\Gz$-equivariant perverse sheaves on $\frakg_{\ubar d}^{\nil}$, which generate $\Db_{\Gz}(\frakg^{\nil}_{\ubar d})$ as thick subcategory.
+They remarked that in contrast to the $\bbZ$-graded case studied in~\cite{lusztig95b}, the parabolic induction is not enough to produce all $\Gz$-equivariant simple perverse sheaves on $\frakg_{\ubar d}^{\nil}$.
+Instead, they introduced the notion of spiral induction and spiral restriction, which turn out to be the right notion of induction and restriction of sheaves on $\bbZ/m$-graded Lie algebras as they produce all $\Gz$-equivariant simple perverse sheaves on $\frakg^{\nil}_{\ubar d}$ and share many of the features of parabolic induction and restriction on $\bbZ$-graded Lie algebras.